Moving to the USA

 The United States offers two primary visa categories based on your purpose of travel:

-- Immigrant Visas: For individuals seeking permanent residence:
+- Immigrant Visas: For individuals seeking permanent residence through family or employment.

 - Diversity Visa Lottery: For individuals from underrepresented countries.